Let It Be (album): Get Back mixes

 The cover of the proposed album featured a photograph of the Beatles taken by Angus McBean on 13 May in the interior stairwell at EMI's Manchester Square headquarters.
 The photo was intended as an update of the group's Please Please Me cover image from 1963 and was particularly favoured by Lennon.
 The text design and placement similarly mirrored that of the 1963 LP sleeve.
+A different photograph from this shoot was later used for the cover of the 1967–1970 compilation album.
 The sequencing of "One After 909", a Lennon–McCartney composition from the early 1960s, as the opening track furthered the back-to-the-roots aesthetic.
+The Beatles rejected the album.

+The Get Back album was intended for release in July 1969, but its release was pushed back to September to coincide with the planned television special and the theatrical film about the making of the album.
+In September, the release was pushed back to December, because the Beatles had just recorded Abbey Road and wanted to issue that album instead.
+On 20 September, six days before Abbey Road was released, Lennon told McCartney, Starr, and business manager Allen Klein (Harrison was not present) that he "wanted a divorce" from the group.
+By December, the Get Back album had been shelved.

 On 15 December, the Beatles again approached Johns to compile an album, but this time with the instruction that the songs must match those included in the as yet unreleased Get Back film.
 Between 15 December 1969 and 8 January 1970, new mixes were prepared.
-Johns' new mix omitted "Teddy Boy" as the song did not appear in the film.
+Johns's new mix omitted "Teddy Boy" as the song did not appear in the film.
 It added "Across the Universe" (a remix of the 1968 studio version, as the January 1969 rehearsals had not been properly recorded) and "I Me Mine", on which only Harrison, McCartney and Starr performed, as Lennon had already left the band.
 "I Me Mine" was newly recorded on 3 January 1970, as it appeared in the film since no multi-track recording had yet been made.
-Johns also rearranged the playlist, moving "Let It Be" away from "The Long And Winding Road" onto the first side.
+Johns also rearranged the playlist, moving "Let It Be" away from "The Long and Winding Road" onto the first side.
 The Beatles once again rejected the album.